 Study in San Jose and the Central Valley.
 Students live in San Jose with Costa Rican families, and study Spanish for four hours daily.
-In afternoon sessions, students learn about different topics in social and natural sciences through related readings, guest speakers, and field trips, as well as fieldwork on urban issues.
-One week in Block I is spent in Nicaragua or Panama where students are able to see first hand the current economic and political conditions in Nicaragua or Panama, and are challenged to compare and contrast its reality with neighboring Costa Rica.
+In morning sessions, students learn about different topics in social and natural sciences through related readings, guest speakers, and field trips, as well as fieldwork on urban issues.
+During a 1 week trip, time is spent exploring the current economic and political conditions of Central America and their indigenous communities, as well as the renewable energy efforts happening in Costa Rica.

-Students carry out brief social and ecological research projects while living and traveling together primarily in rural communities.
-A short stop over in San Jose is included to allow students to conduct research for their independent study projects, prepare written reports, and lead group discussions.
-In Block II, students visit 3 to 4 different areas within Costa Rica where they learn about a diversity of ecological zones and systems of regional development.
+Students carry out brief social and ecological research projects while living and traveling together, primarily in rural communities.
+Students conduct research for their independent study projects, prepare written reports, and lead group discussions.
+In Block II, students visit 3 to 4 different areas within Costa Rica where they learn about a diversity of ecological zones, resource management and systems of regional development.

 Some of these destinations may include the wet tropics in the Atlantic Lowlands, the Cloud Forest in the Talamanca mountain ranges, the tropical dry region in the Guanacaste province, and the Northern zone.
-Topics and field sites vary from semester to semester in response to new study opportunities and environmental conditions.
+Topics and field sites vary from semester to semester in response to new study opportunities, previously discussed student interests, and environmental conditions.
 Topics studied in the Field Program include, but are not limited to, the following:

 - The roots of underdevelopment, particularly Costa Rica’s dependency on transnational companies and First World governments

 - Natural and managed ecosystem dynamics, with emphasis on the origin and maintenance of biodiversity

 - The tools for measuring health of ecosystems via floral and fauna indicator species

 - The environmental and economic implications of plantation agriculture, small-scale farming, ecotourism, bioprospecting, and national park management